 About the app

-Periods, fertility, contraception, intercourse, pregnancy and more aren’t properly covered by structured education or parental guidance which lead to misunderstanding, misinformation and a reluctance to adopt healthy practices and attitudes.
-This further negatively impacts the potential of young women in all aspects of their lives.
+Periods, fertility, contraception, intercourse, pregnancy and more aren’t properly covered by structured education or parental guidance.
+This still leads to misunderstanding, misinformation and a reluctance to adopt healthy practices and attitudes.
+This negatively impacts the potential of young women in all aspects of their lives.